milankinen/livereactload/README.md

       }
     })

-The second problem arises when you have "private" components inside your modules that are not exported with `module.exports`.
+A second problem arises when you have "private" components inside your modules that are not exported with `module.exports`.

 **However**, both of those challenges can be solved by using